 JMeter store its test plans in XML format.
 This means you can generate a test plan using a text editor.

-It's full multi-threading framework allows concurrent sampling by many threads and simultaneous sampling of different functions by separate thread groups.
+Its full multi-threading framework allows concurrent sampling by many threads and simultaneous sampling of different functions by separate thread groups.

-It is highly Extensible.
+It is highly extensible.

 How JMeter Works?